ValeuDoamne/In-form-atiX/Scholarly.md

 ## 1. Introduction
 ### 1.1 Purpose
-The purpose of the product is to help highschool students in solving **algorithmic** problems for a future career in the IT industry and help teachers in managing class their class by setting homeworks.
+The purpose of the product is to help highschool students in solving **algorithmic** problems for a future career in the IT industry and help teachers in managing their class by setting homeworks.

 ### 1.2 Intended Audience and Reading Suggestions
 This document is intended for developers, administrators and users.